 The pro-Abdullah/anti-Karzai bloc in parliament has gone through several iterations.
 During 2007-2009, the bloc called itself the United Front (UF), although some accounts refer to it as the "National Front" or "United National Front."
-It was formed in April 2007 by then Wolesi Jirga speaker Yunus Qanooni (Karzai's main challenger in the 2004 presidential election) and former Afghan President Burhanuddin Rabbani (both also prominent ethnic Tajik Northern Alliance figures and other former associates of the legendary mujahedin commander Ahmad Shah Masood).
-Rabbani, who served as President during the mujahedin government (1992-96), remains titular head of the mujahedin party to which Masoud belonged-Jamiat Islami, or Islamic Society.
-However, politically, he has been largely displaced by younger Tajik leaders such as Dr. Abdullah and Qanooni.
-The United Front included some Pashtuns, such as Soviet-occupation era security figures Sayed Muhammad Gulabzoi and Nur ul-Haq Ulumi (who was not reelected in the September 18, 2010, election).
+It was formed in April 2007 by then Wolesi Jirga speaker Yunus Qanooni (former adviser to Ahmad Shah Masoud and Northern Alliance stalwart; he was Karzai's main challenger in the 2004 presidential election) and the late former Afghan President Burhanuddin Rabbani.
+The United Front included some Pashtuns, such as Soviet-occupation era security figures Sayed Muhammad Gulabzoi and Nur ul-Haq Ulumi, head of the National United Party.
+Ulumi was not reelected to parliament in 2010.

 The United Front bloc underwent changes during 2009-2010 as Abdullah emerged as a national opposition figure, and Rabbani and other Northern Alliance figures reached accommodations with Karzai.
-In late May 2010, Abdullah created a formal, national democratic opposition organization called the "Hope and Change Movement."
-Running in the September 18, 2010, elections under that name, Abdullah supporters sought to increase their numbers in the new Assembly from about 60 in the outgoing one, hoping to hold a commanding position that would enable it to block Karzai initiatives and possibly even obtain passage of its own alternative proposals.
-The elections results suggest this objective was not achieved, although Abdullah supporters may now have numbers in the lower house close to Karzai's approximately 60-70 supporters.
+In late May 2010, Abdullah created a formal, national democratic opposition party called the "Hope and Change Movement."
+Running in the September 18, 2010, elections under that name, Abdullah supporters sought to increase their numbers in the new Assembly and hold a commanding position that would enable them to block Karzai initiatives or achieve passage of its own alternative proposals.
+The 2010 elections results suggest this objective was not achieved, and the number of Abdullah supporters is roughly the same as it was in the previous Assembly-about 60 supporters.
+This is also a bloc similar in size to Karzai's core support base.
 Still, as noted, Qanooni unsuccessfully sought reelection as lower house speaker in February 2011.

-Some Tajik and other figures are, if not challenging Abdullah for opposition leadership, at least emerging as strong voices.
+Some Tajik and other figures outside the Assembly are, if not challenging Abdullah for opposition leadership, at least emerging as strong voices.
 The issue that may be galvanizing them is the concept of a peace agreement with the Taliban.
-The Tajik and other ethnic minority leaders fear that Karzai's plans will increase the Pashtun predominance in government and lead to marginalization of the Tajiks and other non-Pashtun minorities.
-In June 2011, several key Northern Alliance leaders joined with former Vice President Ahmad Zia Massoud to announce a new opposition-centered around this issue.
-Even before this new opposition was formed, Massoud, as well as ousted intelligence leader Amrollah Saleh (see below) were increasingly outspoken against a potential conflict settlement that they fear will give Taliban figures or Pakistan enhanced influence.
+In June 2011, several key Northern Alliance leaders joined with former Vice President Ahmad Zia Masoud (Ahmad Shah Masoud's brother) to announce a new opposition centered around this issue.
+Even before this new opposition was formed, Ahmad Zia Masoud, as well as ousted intelligence leader Amrollah Saleh (see below) were increasingly outspoken against a potential settlement with the Taliban.
 Dr. Abdullah is perceived as sympathetic to this new alliance, but he apparently did not play a key public role in forming it.
-The view of this grouping against compromise with the Taliban was haredened by the killing in June of a key Tajik security figure, Gen. Daud Daud, at a bombing in normally quiet Takhar Province.
-In part to mollify this ethnic unrest on this issue, in September 2010 Karzai appointed a 70member broad based High Peace Council that would oversee any negotiations with Taliban leaders.
-Rabbani, the most senior Tajik faction leader, was appointed Council chairman on October 10, 2010.
-This Karzai strategy of giving high level appointments to his critics has, to date, proved successful in keeping his opposition divided and off balance.